crea8r/muninn/README.md

 ## Structure

-There are 3 folders:
+This project use mono-repo approach.
+There are 2 project

-- sql: contains sql files
-- server: go lang server
+- server, using go lang
-- webapp: reactjs webapp
+- webapp, using reactjs